 \subsubsection{Selection of Prediction Targets}

+In Table \ref{tab:ablation_codebooks}, we report image-level detection performance on the \texttt{Box} category for different subsets of codebooks from HVQ-Trans as targets.
+While performance is limited when predicting only one of these codebooks, combining them yields substantial performance improvements.
+This is because predicting multiple histograms from different codebooks reduces the variance of the prediction targets and captures different feature granularities.

+In Table \ref{tab:loss_ablation}, we also investigate the impact of MIM loss design.
+Notably, the simple L1 distance achieves the best detection performance, while KL or JS divergence is one of the most popular options for calculating the discrepancy between different probabilistic distributions.
+However, in our setting, target histograms can be sparse probabilistic vectors due to the low codebook usage.
+This motivates us to use the L1 distance as a loss function to improve training stability.

-From the perspective of representation learning using MIM, selecting prediction targets in masked regions is important \cite{BEiT, BEiTv2, CAE, I-JEPA}.
-This is also true for anomaly detection, where the choice of prediction targets, such as predicting the image itself or features in the masked region, significantly affects anomaly detection performance.
-When changing the prediction target, the detection performance of LAViT is shown in Table \ref{tab:prediction_target_lavit}.
-In this evaluation, we assessed the detection performance when predicting the image, features (i.e., outputs of backbone network), discrete representations, and the probability distribution of discrete representations in the masked region.
+From the perspective of representation learning using MIM, the selection of prediction targets in masked regions is crucial \cite{BEiT, BEiTv2, CAE, I-JEPA}.
+This also applies to AD, where the choice of prediction targets—such as predicting the image itself or features within the masked region—significantly affects detection performance.
+Table \ref{tab:prediction_target_vit} shows the detection performance of ViT with different prediction targets.
+In this evaluation, we assessed performance when predicting the image, features (\textit{i.e.,} outputs of the backbone network), discrete representations, and the probability distribution of discrete representations in the masked region.

 The results showed that the average detection performance was highest when using the probability distribution of discrete representations.
-When the image was the prediction target, the detection performance for structural anomalies was the highest, but the detection performance for logical anomalies was low.
-This is because reconstructing the local features of the image accurately during prediction is necessary, while higher-level feature relationships are more important for logical anomalies.
-When using discrete representations or features, the detection performance for logical anomalies improved.
-However, the performance was inferior to the proposed method due to the positional uncertainty of objects.
+When the image itself was the prediction target, detection performance for structural anomalies was the highest, but performance for logical anomalies was low.
+This is because accurate reconstruction of local image features is necessary for detecting structural anomalies, while capturing higher-level feature relationships is more important for detecting logical anomalies.
+Detection performance for logical anomalies improved when using discrete representations or features.
+However, the performance was still inferior to the proposed method due to the positional uncertainty of objects.